VivekChugh/Low_level_CPP_optimizations/code_optimizations.md

 | **2.
 Branchless Conversion (Clamp)** | Branchless Techniques | Implement a `clamp(x, lo, hi)` function using conditional `if/else` statements.
 Refactor it using `std::min` and `std::max`.
 Observe how the compiler generates branchless code (e.g., conditional move instructions or SIMD predication) for the second version, especially useful for unpredictable branches. |
 | **3.
 Using Branch Hints** | Reducing Branches / Fast/Slow Path | Implement a function with a path that is known to be taken 99% of the time.
 Use `[[likely]]` (or `__builtin_expect`) to hint to the compiler.
 Inspect assembly to observe how the compiler arranges the jump target to minimize instruction cache disruption. |

-### Chapter 6: Cost of Abstractions: Inlining, Functions, and Virtual Calls
+### Section 6: Cost of Abstractions: Inlining, Functions, and Virtual Calls
-This chapter quantifies the overhead of high-level C++ features, particularly polymorphism.
+This Section quantifies the overhead of high-level C++ features, particularly polymorphism.

 | Snippet Concept | Optimization Technique Illustrated | Source Reference |
 | :--- | :--- | :--- |